Gardens as inclusive Green learning places is an Erasmus+ project for Adults Education

-Urban gardening has the potential to turn the growing number of consumers into conscious producers by raising awareness of natural resource cycles, contributing to environmental conservation and climate change mitigation.
+Urban gardening has the potential to turn the growing number of consumers into conscious producers by raising awareness of natural resource cycles and contributing to environmental conservation and climate change mitigation.

-GARDENS expects all participants to be more conscious about the role community gardens have for teaching and engagement of socially marginalised adult learners (migrants, people with disabilities, people with lower education, elderly) in an inclusive setting.
-We expect them to be ready to share their new knowledge, to teach and encourage others and to get involved.
+GARDENS expects all participants to be more conscious of the role community gardens have in teaching and engagement of socially marginalised adult learners (migrants, people with disabilities, people with lower education, elderly) in an inclusive setting.
+We expect them to be ready to share their new knowledge, teach and encourage others and to get involved.

 The project will stimulate the active participation of community gardens and similar initiatives in inclusive adult education.
-In this way, many local initiatives might for the first time realise and be motivated to review, describe and formalise their educational offer, as it is in many cases understood rather as a side activity.
+In this way, many local initiatives might for the first time realise and be motivated to review, describe and formalise their educational offer, as it is in many cases understood instead as a side activity.
 The impact on the local level will be magnified by the extensive local networks of all partners and on the policy level by the participation of the city administration of Krakow.
-This will strengthen local community gardens, but as well as marginalised groups by providing a more structured and improved educational offer, opening more gardens to those groups.
+This will strengthen local community gardens and marginalised groups by providing a more structured and improved educational offer, opening more gardens to those groups.